Summary

 The result is a little too bland: it doesn't have much stylistic value.

-In my opinion, the V neck is only of interest if it is well worked and assumed with a textured material, a well-studied depth of the V, a precise fit.
+In my opinion, the V-neck is only of interest if it is well worked and assumed with a textured material, a well-studied depth of the V, a precise fit.

-A typical example would be the “cricket sweater”, very Ivy in spirit, with its cables and its contrasting collar.
+A typical example would be the “cricket sweater”, very Ivy in spirit, with its cables and contrasting collar.

-A beautiful merino cricket sweater at Colhay’s
+A beautiful merino cricket sweater from Colhay’s

 A workwear-style V-neck sweater from Bronson MFG with its olive color, “rib” texture and imposing ribbed edges

-Also try to wear it without visible clothing underneath, to let the V of the collar express itself fully:
+Also try to wear it without any visible clothing underneath, to let the V of the collar express itself fully:

 Photo credit: Colhay's